 The support we are providing includes:

 - supporting employers, providers and apprentices to work together to mutually agree where and how this training takes place.
-This includes in the workplace where a provider is able to do so safely and where that workplace meets new ‘coronavirus secure’ guidelines on ensuring the workplace is safe
+This includes in the workplace where a provider is able to do so safely and where that workplace meets new ‘coronavirus (COVID-19) secure’ guidelines on ensuring the workplace is safe.
+It also includes training taking place in educational settings in line with the new the guidance on wider opening from 15 June 2020 and guidance for further education providers

 - confirming flexibilities to allow furloughed apprentices to continue their training and to take their end-point assessment, and to allow existing furloughed employees to start a new apprenticeship, as long as it does not provide services to or generate revenue for their employer